Submarines

 What is a submarine?

-If you've ever gone snorkelling or scuba
+If you've ever gone snorkeling or scuba

 diving, you'll know that life underwater is very different from